 To sum up, atopic dermatitis is an autoimmune disease that is not really dangerous, but it sure is unpleasant.

 Speaking of unpleasant… The condition usually gets worse during wintertime (but could happen throughout the year), when air is dry and cold.

 If you’re like me, you’ll try to prevent and prolong eczema flare-up as many times as possible.
 Following the below tips might help you do just that, so keep on reading 😉

 11 rules to follow, if you have atopic dermatitis:

 Bathe or shower with lukewarm water (max up to 32°C) and soapless shower gel or oil.
 Using emollient instead of soap and lukewarm water instead of hot will help you prevent losing moisture, which is the main reason for itching.

-For hair washing, I’m using Ducray Extra Gentle Shampoo on regular basis and Ducray Elution Shampoo during the outbreak period.
+For hair washing, I’m using Ducray Extra Gentle Dermo-protective Shampoo on regular basis and Ducray Elution Rebalancing Shampoo during the outbreak period.

 Important ~ don’t forget about your hands!
-For hand washing, I was using Avene Xeracalm AD Nourishing Soap, however, I really didn’t like the fact that it’s a bar ‘soap’ (personal preference 😁).
-That’s why I switched to liquid Avene Trixera Nutrifluid Cleansing Gel, but am currently testing also Bioderma Atoderm Shower Oil.
+For hand washing, I was using Avene Xeracalm AD Ultra-rich cleansing bar, however, I really didn’t like the fact that it’s a bar ‘soap’ (personal preference 😁).
+That’s why I switched to liquid Avene Trixera Nutrifluid Cleanser, but am currently testing also Bioderma Atoderm Shower Oil.
 Both liquid options are actually showering gels, which I’m reusing for handwashing 🙂

 2. Moisturise, moisturise, moisturise!